juanmarsilva/juanmarsilva/README.md

 ## About Me

 👨‍💻 I am a Full Stack Web Developer.
 Preferably oriented to the Front-End.
 Which is something that fascinates me because I can see what I am designing and developing at the moment.
+I feel comfortable working in the Back End too, so my idea is to continue growing in that area as well..

 💬 I consider myself a very committed person, with initiative and very curious.
 I like to work in a team, I believe a lot in collaborative learning.
 I like to solve problems of all kinds.